DataDog/integrations-core/rabbitmq/README.md

 ### Migrating to Prometheus Plugin

-When migrating from the *Management Plugin* to the *Prometheus Plugin* check the metrics that you rely on most.
-Some may have new names, some may not be available anymore.
+When migrating from the Management Plugin to the Prometheus Plugin, review the metrics that you use because some of them might have new names or might not be available anymore.

 Look up your metrics in [this table][23].
-If a metric's description contains an `[OpenMetricsV2]` tag, then it is available in the *Prometheus Plugin*.
+If a metric's description contains an `[OpenMetricsV2]` tag, then it is available in the Prometheus Plugin.

-Metrics only available in the *Management Plugin* have no tags in their descriptions.
+Metrics available only in the Management Plugin do not have tags in their descriptions.

 ### FAQ